Flabob Airport

 Flabob Airport is a small public-use airport located in Jurupa Valley, California, United States, in Riverside County, seven nautical miles (11 km) northwest of the central business district of Jurupa Valley, California.

 Location and history

 The airport is located in the city of Jurupa Valley beside the Santa Ana River.
-Established in 1925 by Flavio Madariaga and Bob Bogan, the name of the airport was derived by combining the first three letters of their names.
+Established in 1925 by Roman Warren.
+Later acquired by Flavio Madariaga and Bob Bogan, the name of the airport was derived by combining the first three letters of their names.

 Facilities

-Flabob Airport has a "control tower" (the airport is a non-towered airport and exists in Class G airspace) and several permanent aircraft hangars.
+(KRIR, RIR) Flabob Airport CTAF frequency is 122.8 (the airport is a non-towered airport and exists in Class G airspace) has a cafe (open 7 days/week), and several permanent aircraft hangars.
 It covers an area of 127 acre at an elevation of 767 feet (234 m) above mean sea level.
 It has one runway designated 6/24 with an asphalt surface measuring 3,190 by 50 feet (972 x 15 m).